BreezyInterwebs/Predicting-League/README.md

 ### Final Model

 As outlined in [Framing the Problem](#frame), all of the variables that we selected contain information about how the game is progressing, especially focused around the 10 minute mark.
-Often in games, teams which can gain an early advantage often use that momentum to snowball into a win.
+In games, teams which can gain an early advantage often use that momentum to snowball into a win.
 Therefore, we will add all of the variables we selected to our model to see if we can improve on our baseline.

 We did a few more transformations of our data before passing it into the model.
 - `Kills, Deaths, Assists at 10` were transformed according to the proportion of K, D, and A's that the respective team shared at the 10 minute mark.
 For example, if Team A had 3 kills and Team B had 4, their corresponding transformed stat would be 3/7 and 4/7.
 In some way, we could think about this as normalizing the data - you would be ahead if you had 3 kills and the other had 0, whereas you'd be severely behind if the other team had 10.